ryanto/next-modal-routing/README.md

 This repo is an example project showing you how to do modal routing in Next.js

-You can view the [Demo here](https://next-modal-routing-gallery.vercel.app/).
+You can view the [demo here](https://next-modal-routing-gallery.vercel.app/).

 ## Running the project locally